yorknouse/docs/pages/08-accounts.md

 ---

 Editors are given Google Apps accounts and WordPress accounts.
-Editors can also create unprivileged WordPress accounts for contributing writers, so that writers' names can appear on their articles on the website.
+Editors can also create unprivileged WordPress accounts for contributing writers, so that their names can appear on their articles on the website.

-Technical Directors seem to get the super-fun job of making all the newly elected editors' accounts.
+The process is a bit tedious.
-No one has bothered to particularly automate the process yet ([quot](http://xkcd.com/1205/) [vide](http://xkcd.com/1319/)).
+We introduce more automation, but [haven't bothered yet](http://xkcd.com/1205/).
-A spreadsheet is often a useful tool for staying organised.
+It helps if the workload is split between several people.

 ## Google Apps

 We are grandfathered into a free Google Apps plan, which we use to provide elected members with prestigious `firstname.lastname@nouse.co.uk` email accounts and the sundry other Google services.
 One day, this will probably end and we'll have to host our own email.
-Meanwhile, we are approaching our limit of 200 users, so we should be gradually deleting the accounts of alumni who no longer use their accounts.
+Meanwhile, we have a limit of 200 users, so should be gradually deleting the accounts of alumni who no longer use their accounts.

 ### Adding users

 First, a current Super Administrator must give you an account and assign it Super Administrator status.

-You will quickly come to hate [the "admin console"](https://admin.google.com/nouse.co.uk/AdminHome).
+[The "admin console"](https://admin.google.com/nouse.co.uk/AdminHome) is where everything is done.
 (There are also official apps you can get on your mobile phone.)

-You can do some whizzy things with CSV files (editable with all good spreadsheet software, including Excel) to make the process easier.
+You can create users one-by-one ("manually").
+Google will generate random temporary password, and help you to send the details to the person's `@york.ac.uk` email address.

-Once a user has been created, you can semi-automatically "email instructions" to their York email address, including their account's automatically-generated password.
-(They will be required to set themselves a password when they first log in.)
+Alternatively, you can choose the "bulk" option, where you upload a CSV file (a sort of spreadsheet).
+This isn't quite as brilliant as it sounds: Google is a bit fussy about the formatting, and won't help you with generating passwords or emailing details.

 ### Groups